 Urgent need for training in the use of new technologies, oceanographic models, remote robotics, smart devices, etc. A special new workforce is emerging, which should handle these devices and technologies properly.

 The challenge of the multi-use of marine space by various activities: renewable energy, aquaculture, nature conservation, underwater heritage, shipwrecks and tourism.
-In many cases, there are many and often different obstacles in the current legal framework of each member state to facilitate the multi-use of marine space.
+In many cases, there are many and often different obstacles in the current legal framework of each participating country to facilitate the multi-use of marine space.

 The green and digital transition processes are rooted in the competences, therefore it is necessary to reinforce and create skills (upskilling and reskilling) in order to achieve transitions.